TermGet/docs/package-manager.md

 ### Temporarily (On Linux, BSD, and macOS.)

 To Temporarily change the package manager used, use an argument.
-For example, to temporally change the package manager to apt-get, you would type:
+For example, to temporally change the package manager to apt, you would type:

-    sudo termget apt-get
+    sudo termget apt

 ### Permanently (On Linux, BSD, and macOS)